 The appointed hour came and I was sick with nervousness.
 Ms. L’Engle was gracious, and kind, and talked about my manuscript for thirty minutes.
 She told me I should expand my story into a novel.
 What a shining moment!
 I thought my heart would explode!
 I hope Ms. L’Engle knew how grateful I was for her encouragement.

+Warren Norwood is the second of the seven people who changed my writing life.
 I met Warren at ConQuest, our local science fiction convention.
 He had published at least a dozen novels and I was in awe of him.
 He attended a post-convention party at my home.
 Amidst the chaos of the party, Warren discovered my author’s copy of my first published short story.

 Warren sat on my sofa, in the middle of party noises and shenanigans, and he read my seven-hundred-word children’s story.
 He closed the little magazine and said, “This woman can write.”
 He didn’t know I was sitting behind him.
 I don’t think he knew me at all, but his words thrilled me.